julien-ctx/push-swap-tester/README.md

-# Push_Swap Algorithm Optimization Tool
+# Push_Swap Algorithm Sorting Checker

 ## What is the purpose of this script?